jyotiyadav94/Data-Science-Roadmap/HR Round/Introduction.md

 During my academic period, I worked on projects and internships, including one at Proceedit in Barcelona, where I worked on sentiment analysis for stocks and deployed the model in AWS using Flask.

 ## Internship Experience

+### Machine Learning (Proceedit)

+I did an erasmus Traineership in Barcelona for 3 months on Stock sentiment Analysis Project Mainly working on sentimental analysis of the project while involved Webscrapping the data from twitter & check the sentiment of the tweet & deploying the project

 ### Data Science Consultant (Freelancing)